sylv/marver/README.md

   - It would definitely be overkill, but it could simplify a lot of useful features.
   - [GPT-JSON](https://github.com/piercefreeman/gpt-json) would be a good way to generate JSON without wasting time generating the JSON structure.
   - It would have to be optional and ideally a few different model sizes so you can pick the one that fits best with your system.
 A fine-tuned 3B model might be enough but a 13B model would likely do significantly better, even if it uses 4x the memory.
 That's a tradeoff the user should be able to make.
+  - It could be used to reorganise files on disk.
+If you have a load of files dumped into a folder, based on all the available metadata and a given file structure, it could determine where each file should go.
+This could be done "virtually", only shown in the interface, or by moving the actual files on disk which would be considerably riskier.
 - Sort options (tag count, date scanned, date created, size, bitrate, title, type, duration, resolution, views, favourites, path, randomly, etc)
 - Use `<img srcset />` and let the browser decide on the best image type, instead of guessing based on the `Accept` header.
 - Storage breakdown somewhere.
 Show % of images, videos, other.
 Could be cool to also show a bar at the bottom of images/photos to show duplicates or very similar images.
 [MacOS storage breakdown](https://i.imgur.com/hoBR9zF.png) would be a good example.